-Some of the most common questions we’re getting from Akamai Developers center around how they integrate Akamai into their companies’ DevOps workflows.
+Some of the most common questions we’re getting from developers are around how they can integrate Akamai into their companies’ DevOps workflows.

-Akamai for DevOps empowers developers with the ability to configure and automate workflows, tools for real-time management, and operations, and then extend that logic to the Edge.
-This aligns with our mission to make the internet awesome for developers, and that starts with providing amazing tools to leverage Akamai’s cloud delivery platform.
+Akamai for DevOps empowers developers with the ability to configure and automate workflows, tools for real-time management and operations, and then extend that logic to the edge.
+This aligns with our mission to make the internet awesome for developers, and that starts with providing amazing tools to leverage Akamai’s intelligent edge platform.

-The majority of these use cases take advantage of the new Akamai CLI, but just scratching the surface of what the tool will enable in the coming months.
+The majority of these use cases take advantage of the new Akamai CLI.

 1. Automatically Test and Deploy an Akamai Configuration